VGanesh1798/web-dev-notes/README.md

 ## Backend
 Server side code can be written in pretty much any language, but popular choices are scripting languages.
 Often, a backend will be based around a framework to make the project more structured and easier to handle.
 In addition to a programming language, the backend uses databases and web servers.

-### Scripting Languages and Frameworks
+### Languages
-Node.js
-- Express
-- Koa

-Python
-- Django
+- Node.js
-- Flask
+- Python

-Ruby
-- Rails
+- Ruby

-PHP
-- Laravel
+- PHP

-Java
+- Java
-- Spring
+- C#

-### Other Languages
-Haskell
+- Haskell

-Clojure
+- Clojure

-Go
+- Go

-Rust
+- Rust

 ### Databases
-SQL Databases
-- MySQL
-- MariaDB
-- PostgreSQL
+- SQL

-NoSQL
 - MongoDB
+- Graph Databases

 ### Backend Concepts
-Caching
-- Memcached
-- Redis
+- Caching

-RESTful APIs
+- RESTful APIs

-Authentication
-- OAUth
-- Basic authentication
-- Token
-- JWT
-- OpenID
+- Authentication

-Message Brokers
+- Message Brokers
-- RabbitMQ
-- Kafka

-ElasticSearch
+- ElasticSearch

-Docker
+- Docker

-Web Servers
+- Web Servers
-- Apache
-- nginx
-- Node.js

-Web Sockets
+- Web Sockets

-GraphQL
+- GraphQL

-SOAP
+- SOAP

 ## Devops
 Even farther in the backend than the backend, borderline sysadmin.